Chapter XVIII - GENERAL RULES

 (8) There shall be no discussion on a decision on a point of order.

-[2][209A.
-Decision and ruling of the Speaker.– (1) Subject to sub-rule (3), if the Speaker gives ruling on any matter on the floor of the House or in his office on a file, the decision or the ruling shall not be called in question and shall be final.
+[7][209-A. Decisions, rulings and directions of the Speaker.– (1) Subject to sub-rule (3), if the Speaker gives decision or ruling on any matter on the floor of the House or in his office on a file, the decision or the ruling shall not be called in question and shall be final.

 H – Maintenance of Order

-210. Power to order withdrawal of members or suspend sitting.– (1) The Speaker shall preserve order and shall have all powers necessary for the purpose of enforcing his orders.
+[8][210.
+Power to order withdrawal or suspension of member.– (1) The Speaker shall preserve order and shall have all powers necessary for the purpose of enforcing his orders.

-(2) The Speaker may direct any member whose conduct is, in his opinion, grossly disorderly, to withdraw immediately from the Assembly, and any member so ordered to withdraw shall do so forthwith and shall absent himself during the remainder of the sitting.
+(2) The Speaker may direct any member whose conduct is, in his opinion, grossly disorderly, to withdraw from the sitting of the Assembly, and any member so ordered shall do so forthwith:

-(3) If any member is ordered to withdraw a second or subsequent time in the same session, the Speaker may direct the member to absent himself from the sittings of the Assembly for any period not exceeding fifteen days and the member so directed shall absent himself accordingly.
+Provided that the Speaker may direct the member to absent himself from remainder of the session and the member so directed shall absent himself accordingly.

-(5) The Speaker or, before his election, the outgoing Speaker or, in his absence, the Secretary may appoint a Sergeant-at-Arms and such other officers as he may consider necessary to assist the Sergeant-at-Arms in carrying out the orders of the Speaker.
+(4) The Speaker or, before his election, the outgoing Speaker or, in his absence, the Secretary General may appoint a Sergeant-at-Arms and such other officers as he may consider necessary to assist the Sergeant-at-Arms in carrying out the orders of the Speaker.

-(6) If a member who has been ordered by the Speaker to withdraw from the Assembly refuses to do so, the Sergeant-at-Arms shall himself or with the assistance of such other officers as are appointed under sub-rule (5) carry out such orders as he may receive from the Speaker.
+(5) If a member who has been ordered by the Speaker to withdraw from the Assembly refuses to do so, the Sergeant-at-Arms shall himself or with the assistance of such other officers as are appointed under sub-rule (5) carry out such orders as he may receive from the Speaker.]

 211. Galleries.– (1) The admission to the Galleries of the Assembly during its sittings shall be regulated in accordance with the directions given by the Speaker.